Finding A Post-Divorce Community – Divorced Over 40

 “Everything,” Amy laughs.
 “The sky’s the limit.”

 They want to continue to grow across the United States and hopefully internationally someday.
-But more than that, they want each group in the cities they’ve established themselves in to get even more people involved and nurture those individuals.
+But more than that, they want each divorce group in the cities they’ve established themselves in to get even more people involved and nurture those individuals.

 “One of the parts of our mission statement is to heal yourself first, and everything else will fall into place after that,” says Amy.